Dhamma Articles And Talks By Subject

 Rahulavada Sutta – The Buddha Teaches His Son

-The Rahulavada Sutta – The Buddha Teaches His Son is an article on how the Buddha teaches mindfulness to his son.
+In the Rahulavada Sutta, the Buddha teaches his son the proper application of refined mindfulness.
 The Buddha’s teachings of personal behavior are found in the virtuous factors of the Eightfold Path.
-Right Speech, Right Action and Right Livelihood can be summarized as remaining harmless and free of clinging (including clinging to views of self) in thought, word and deed.
+Right Speech, Right Action, and Right Livelihood can be summarized as remaining harmless and free of clinging (including clinging to views of self) in thought, word and deed.

 The Buddha was sitting with his son Rahula who was seven at the time.
 The Buddha asked Rahula if he saw the few drops of water left in the ladle the Buddha was holding.